 - Public Relations (PR) campaigns

 - B2B (or small-audience + large-purchase) would typically tap into:

 - Networking & events

 - Prospecting and Account-Based Marketing

-Regardless of which avenues are driving traffic to your business, make sure you’ve planned this area of your marketing and that it’s targeted to your unique audience.
+Regardless of which avenues you pursue, make sure your tactics have been planned around your product, and that it’s tailored to your audience.